thomas-j-back/utinerary-database/README.md

 In this repository after cloning.

 Image and tag name meant to delinate the purpose of container, such as dev or production environments

+Once created successfully run command:

+> docker run --rm -P --name [container_name] [image_name:tag_name]

+This will create a container you can link to